Jamlons/Basic-File-Indexer/README.md

 ##### An example of the code follows:

-`./trove -l 5 -b README.txt trove.c`
+`./trove -l 5 -b README.md trove.c`

-This will store all alphanumeric found strings inside both README.txt and trove.c that are atleast 5 characters long.
+This will store all alphanumeric found strings inside both README.md and trove.c that are atleast 5 characters long.

 `./trove ubuntu`